 Please note that you may also see Chrome licenses referred to as Chrome Enterprise Upgrades, Chrome Education Upgrades or Chrome Non-Profit Upgrades.
 Even though the names are different, they are the exact same thing.
-If you’d like to learn more about the Chrome name change, click here.

 Which Chrome license do I need?

-A perpetual license covers the lifespan of the device which means you don’t have to renew the license.
+Perpetual licenses cover the lifespan of the device which means you don't have to renew the license.

 What happens after I purchase a Chrome license?

-You can expect your license(s)/upgrade(s) to be provisioned by Google and show up in your Admin Console under Device Management.
+You can expect your license(s)/upgrade(s) to be provisioned by Google and show up in your Admin Console under Devices.
 If there are no issues with the provided information, this can happen in less than 24 hours.
 However, if there are any issues, this could be pushed to a maximum of two to five business days.